done7k/hassio-addon/README.md

 ### Installation

+1. Move the "konnected_board_check.py" program to /config/custom_components forder on HA ;

+2. Configure a new sensor in your configuration.yaml file

 You are currently viewing your project's **README** file. **_README_** files are like cover pages or elevator pitches for your project.
 They are written in plain text or [Markdown language](https://guides.github.com/features/mastering-markdown/), and usually include a paragraph describing the project, directions on how to use it, who authored it, and more.

 [Learn more about READMEs](https://help.github.com/en/articles/about-readmes)